 Aims & Ethos

 Mathematics contributes to the school curriculum by developing pupils’ abilities to calculate; to reason logically, algebraically, and geometrically; to solve problems and to handle data.
 Mathematics is important for pupils in many other areas of study particularly Science and Technology.
 It is also important in everyday living, in many forms of employment, and in public decision-making.

-- To offer a variety of approaches to teaching and learning to engage and motivate pupils and demand their active participation.
+In the mathematics department we aim to set challenging targets with high expectations for all pupils and offer a variety of approaches to teaching and learning to engage and motivate pupils and demand their active participation.